IreneKnapp/Emerald/README.txt

 done by providing "--flags=dynamic" as an option to cabal configure command.

+For Mac users, unfortunately interactively running GLFW programs from GHCi would result in a crash.
+The only sensible way is to compile and run the program.
+On the other hand, it no longer requires the enableGUI trick.

 =============
 Package Usage
 =============

-The package is tested with GHC 6.8.3 and GHC 7.0.2 on all three platforms (Linux, Win32/MinGW, and Mac OS X).
+The package is tested with GHC 6.10.2 and GHC 7.0.2 on all three platforms (Linux, Win32/MinGW, and Mac OS X).
 Though it may work with older versions of GHC or even Hugs, they are not tested.